Tooth Extractions – Conway, SC

 Once you and Dr. Murph have decided that extraction is the right treatment choice for you, we can start the procedure by administering anesthesia to numb the area.
 Depending on the location and type of the tooth, we’ll remove it by simply pulling it or breaking it into smaller pieces.
 If necessary, such as in the case of wisdom teeth, we can also go under the gums’ surface to extract troubled teeth.
 After all, Dr. Murph is experienced and highly trained in oral surgery.
 Whatever method we use, you can be certain that you will feel comfortable throughout the entire process.

 The way you handle the aftermath of the surgery greatly affects how well and how quickly you heal from your extraction procedure.
 We will apply gauze to the site after we finish the surgery, and the bleeding may continue for a while, so you will need to change it when it is soaked.
-If the bleeding doesn’t stop after 24 hours, give our office a call.
+If the bleeding doesn’t stop after 24 hours, give our dental office a call.

 After you are driven home by a family member or friend, be sure to rest, but don’t lie flat.
 Use a pillow to prop your head up when you lie down.
 To control swelling, apply a cold compress for 10-minute intervals.
 If you experience pain, you can take pain medication as directed by Dr. Murph.